ПО ПРИМЕРУ ИСПОЛЬЗОВАНИЯ

 In other words, VDI in the context of a digital workspace platform contributes to a superior working environment without compromising on security.
 A reliable, economical VDI solution helps scale key applications and services to today’s increasingly mobile and remote teams.
 As part of the digital workspace experience, it delivers a consistent experience across devices including PCs, tablets, smartphones, and thin clients, giving employees and contractors a high degree of freedom in how they work.

 Citrix offers a diverse portfolio of desktop virtualization solutions serving organizations of all types and sizes.
-Citrix Virtual Apps and Desktops makes VDI intuitive and affordable and ensures that users have access to the apps they need to remain productive within today’s digital workspaces.
-Alongside Citrix Workspace, it can ensure the best possible VDI experience by giving employees comprehensive and secure access to everything they need to stay productive from anywhere.
+Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) makes VDI intuitive and affordable and ensures that users have access to the apps they need to remain productive within today’s digital workspaces.